[H1]Natural disasters[\H1]

 Estos desastres impactan directamente a la población y, por lo tanto, influyen en la estabilidad económica y política de imperios y culturas.
 Sirven como recordatorio de que las civilizaciones pueden verse afectadas por choques externos y que la adaptabilidad a menudo determina el poder.

-[ICON_BULLET] Hambruna: Disminución del 25% de la población en todas las ciudades
+[ICON_BULLET] Hambruna: Disminución del 50% de la población en todas las ciudades.

-[ICON_BULLET] Pandemia: Peste en todas las ciudades con una población de 6 o más habitantes
+[ICON_BULLET] Pandemia: Todas las ciudades con una población de 6 o más habitantes tras esta disminución tienen una probabilidad de sucumbir a una plaga de Pob x (Pob - 3) %.

 [H2]Ejemplos históricos:[\H2]